robsndr/biogarden/README.md

 # BioGarden

 BioGarden is a collection of algorithms created as a project to learn about bioinformatics and rust.
-It currently supports algorithms related to sequence alignment, analysis, statistics and pattern matching.

 ### Installation